YuDong101/Node-Fiedler-Contribution/README.md

 This repository contains the MATLAB source code for analyzing the relationship between the node-wise Fiedler vector (in directed, weighted networks) and the local synchronization speed of dynamical systems.

 **Reference:** Nodal Spectral Sensitivity and the Distribution of Dynamical Timescales in Directed Networks from *Yu et al., Phys.
-Rev. E Submission*.
+A Submission*.

 ---